 Head Table Seating

 The bride and groom should be seated at the center of the head table, with their attendants flanking them.
-Some couples include the ushers in the head table seating, while others choose to reserve a table near the front of the reception for them.
+Some couples include the ushers in the wedding party table seating while others choose to reserve a table near the front of the reception for them.
 Flower girls and ring bearers usually sit with their parents.

 Family and Honored Guest Seating